-The FY 2022 approved budget for the Circuit Court includes funding for six new positions including five position to support virtual county technology needs and one Information Technology Engineer for the Command Center.
-The Office of the Sheriff's budget supports efforts to reduce outstanding warrants, with a focus on violent criminals and reduce repeat domestic violence calls.
-Funding for the Orphans' Court supports an increase in their budget to support technology upgrades for virtual court hearings.
-The Office of the State's Attorney's receives funding to four new positions and funding to support diversion programming opportunities for the emerging adult population of non-violent and vulnerable offenders.
-The six-year CIP budget includes FY 2022 funding for: the continued construction of the Forensic Lab, continued improvement and rehabilitation of various Police Stations, renovations and roof replacements for various fire stations, continued construction on the correctional center medical unit and detention housing units.
+The FY 2023 approved budget for the Circuit Court includes funding to support victim safety and offender accountability in cases of domestic violence, dating violence, sexual assault and stalking through the Office of Violence Against Women (OVW) grant.
+Resources are also provided to previously unfunded and temporary positions to support the full reopening of court operations.
+An increase is also provided for jury fees to meet anticipated costs.

+The Office of the Sheriff's budget supports efforts to reduce outstanding warrants, with a focus on violent criminals and repeat domestic violence calls.
+The budget provides funding for four positions in FY 2023.
+Two new Information Technology Project Coordinator positions support the implementation of the body worn camera programs.
+Additionally two new civilian positions are added to allow sworn staff to be redirected to other public safety services.

+Office of the State's Attorney's receives funding for five previously unfunded positions to support the Digital Discovery Unit.
+A funding allocation is provided for parity salary increases for Assistant State's Attorneys.
+The Office will continue to focus on increasing the number of successful prosecutions of violent, repeat and chronic offenders.

+The six-year CIP budget includes FY 2023 funding for the following public safety projects: the continued of Forensic construction the Lab; continued improvement and rehabilitation of various Police Stations as well as the Special Operations Division Facility; renovations and roof replacements for various fire stations; continued construction for the new Oxon Hill fire station: renovations of the correctional detention housing units; planning and designing for the Community Corrections Complex; and fiscal closeout for the correctional medical unit renovation project.
 Funding is also included for various courthouse renovation projects and the design phase of the James H. Taylor Innovative Academy.